 - Terms and Conditions of Federal Loans

 - General conditions and terms applicable to federal work study employment

-- Exit counseling for the federal Perkins loan program is provided online to borrowers.
+- Exit counseling for the federal direct loan program is provided online to borrowers.

 - You may obtain a deferment on the repayment principal and/or the interest of a loan for service under the Peace Corps Act, for service under the Domestic Volunteer Service Act and for comparable service as a volunteer for a tax-exempt organization of demonstrated effectiveness in the field of community service.
 Contact your lender or servicer for specific information on qualifying for one of these deferments: